 For more control over how your multi-monitor setup handles desktop wallpaper, it’s worth looking into a third-party wallpaper manager.
 Display Fusion is an excellent paid choice, offering plenty of functionality beyond wallpapers for someone using more than one screen, and plenty of control over a single monitor if wallpaper is your top priority.
 A standard pro license costs $25, but there’s a 30-day trial available to see whether the software suits your needs.

-Single-monitor users looking for an alternative option can check out Brilli Wallpaper Changer on the Windows Store.
+Single-monitor users looking for an alternative option can check out Brilli Wallpaper Changer [No longer available] on the Windows Store.
 This neat app allows you to pick and choose wallpapers from the Bing image library and your own collection, and it’ll work with all your Windows devices.
 However, you are limited to two collections of thirty images each, unless you make a $1.49 in-app purchase.